-In addition to support from teaching assistants in the classroom and in small groups, Guiseley School provides the following additional resources for our SEND:
+As well as support from additional adult support Guiseley School provides the following additional resources for our SEND:

 Transition

 We work closely with all primary schools to make sure that all students feel comfortable with their move to a secondary school.
 Students will have the opportunity to have extra visits to school in order to familiarise themselves with the environment and some of the staff they will be working with in the future.
 We offer SEND Year 5 and 6 parent information evenings in the Autumn term where the SENDCO's present the provision for students with SEND at Guiseley School and the differences between primary and secondary settings.
 It is an opportunity to ask questions to the SEND team and meet other parents of children with SEND.